postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/jenkins.md

 To set up Jenkins integration for your API, you’ll need to create an API token in Jenkins and configure your API in Postman.
 After you set up the integration, you can view the status of builds or kick off a new build, all from within Postman.

-> If your Jenkins pipeline is configured to run collections using Newman, you can configure the  Newman reporter to send collection run information back to Postman.
+> If your Jenkins pipeline is configured to run API tests using Newman, you can configure the  Newman reporter to send collection run information back to Postman.

 ## Creating a Jenkins API token